While small bumpy whiteheads can ruin a great complexion, they are easy to remove and with the right routine they can be prevented from forming.

 Whiteheads are a milder form of acne that can appear round and bumpy with white tips on the skin’s surface.
 Whiteheads form when the pores become clogged with dead skin cells, dirt, and sebum.
 Eventually, a thin layer of skin covers the clogged pore with a white colored surface, and this is known as a whitehead.

 Whiteheads can pop up on certain parts of the body, but they mainly form on the face.
 The most affected areas on the face include the nose, chin, cheek, forehead, neck, and lips.
 The chin and lips all come under the T-zone area.
 The T-zone is naturally the oiliest part of the face and is particularly vulnerable to pore clogging.
 This type of acne thrives in oily skin and feeds off the excess oil present in this area.

-Let us look at the top eight causes behind whiteheads:
+Let us look at the top causes behind whiteheads:

-- Menopause, Menstruation, Puberty – These three stages of life can cause your body to suffer from hormonal imbalance, which can lead to extra sebum production causing whiteheads and pimples.
+- Menopause, Menstruation, Puberty – These three stages of life can cause your body to suffer from hormonal imbalance, which can lead to extra sebum production causing whiteheads.

-- Family History Of Acne – Hereditary influences can play a role in causing acne.
+- Family History – Hereditary influences can play a role in causing whiteheads.
 If your parents have suffered from whiteheads, then it is most likely that you will too.